Transformers: The Last Knight

 Transformers: The Last Knight is a 2017 American science fiction action film based on Hasbro's Transformers toy line.
-The film is the fifth installment in the Transformers film series and the sequel to Transformers: Age of Extinction (2014).
+It is the sequel to Transformers: Age of Extinction (2014) and the fifth installment in the Transformers film series.
 The film is directed by Michael Bay from a screenplay by Art Marcum, Matt Holloway, and Ken Nolan.
-It stars Mark Wahlberg reprising his role from Age of Extinction, while Josh Duhamel, John Turturro, and Glenn Morshower reprise their roles from the first three films, as well as Laura Haddock, Isabela Moner, Jerrod Carmichael, Santiago Cabrera, and Anthony Hopkins all joining the cast.
+It stars Mark Wahlberg reprising his role from Age of Extinction, while Josh Duhamel, John Turturro and Glenn Morshower reprise their roles from the first three films, Stanley Tucci returns as a different character after also appearing in Age of Extinction, and Laura Haddock and Anthony Hopkins join the cast.
+In the film, inventor Cade Yeager is gifted a Talisman by a dying Transformer knight, and is soon recruited by an eccentric British professor to save the world from the impending threat of a Cybetronian Sorceress.

-Transformers: The Last Knight premiered on June 18, 2017 at the Odeon Leicester Square in London and was released in the United States on June 21.
-The film received negative reviews from critics, who called it "cacophonous [and] thinly plotted".
-It was a box-office bomb, grossing $605 million worldwide against a production budget between $217–260 million, with an estimated loss of over $100 million for both Paramount and Hasbro after marketing and distribution costs.
-A spin-off/prequel titled Bumblebee, was released on December 21, 2018 to critical and financial success, with Bay as a producer.
+It premiered on June 18, 2017, at the Odeon Luxe Leicester Square in London and was released in the United States on June 21, by Paramount Pictures.
+The film received generally negative reviews from critics, grossing $605.4 million worldwide against a production budget between $217–260 million and losing Paramount an estimated $100 million on the theatrical release with marketing and distribution costs factored in.
+Two stand-alone films, a prequel titled Bumblebee was released in December 2018, followed by Transformers: Rise of the Beasts in June 2023 with Bay serving as producer for both films.
+A new film with Bay returning as director is currently in development.